Basics topics

 Fundamental Units of Measurement

-A fundamental unit of measurement is one that they cannot be described as a function of other units.
+You measure things by defining a standard unit and then stating the measurement in terms of multiples of that unit.
+A fundamental unit of measurement is a defined unit that cannot be described as a function of other units.

 Distance, time and mass are the fundamental units.